counseling for Compassion Fatigue

 You probably got into your field because you care about making a difference.
 And yet the very thing you care about is on the line if you are not able to show up as your best self and do your best work.
 The first step in dealing with compassion fatigue is becoming aware of it and the toll it has taken on you.

 I want to help you build awareness on how compassion fatigue may have affected your well-being and your effectiveness at work.
 I will help you identify ways that you can better care for yourself.
 We will work together to help you build resilience so that you can care for others and remain effective at your job and in the rest of your life.
-If you think you may be experiencing compassion fatigue, schedule your twenty minute free phone consultation to explore if we may be a good fit to work together, or visit my FAQ page to learn a little more about what it’s like to work with me.
+If you think you may be experiencing compassion fatigue, schedule your twenty minute free introductory phone call to explore if we may be a good fit to work together, or visit my FAQ page to learn a little more about what it’s like to work with me.
 Through counseling at my therapy practice serving Texas residents we can sort through the compassion fatigue and help you come to a place of care and kindness for yourself.

 Related blog posts